CLNode: Curriculum Learning for Node Classification: Methodology

 \end{itemize}

-The visualization of these three pacing functions is presented in Fig.\ref{fig4}.
-As shown in the figure, the linear function increases the difficulty of training samples at a uniform rate; the root function is a concave function that introduces more \textit{difficult nodes} in fewer epochs, while the geometric function is a convex function that trains for a greater number of epochs on the subset of \textit{easy nodes} before introducing \textit{difficult nodes}.
-By using the pacing function to continuously introduce training nodes into the training process, we assign appropriate training weights to nodes of different levels of difficulty.
+The visualization of these three pacing functions is presented in Figure \ref{pacing}.
+As shown in the figure, the linear function increases the difficulty of training nodes at a uniform rate; the root function introduces more \textit{difficult nodes} in fewer epochs, while the geometric function trains for a greater number of epochs on the subset of \textit{easy nodes}.
+By using the pacing function to continuously introduce training nodes into the training process, CLNode assigns appropriate training weights to nodes of different levels of difficulty.
 Specifically, the more difficult a training node is, the later it is introduced into the training process, meaning it has a smaller training weight.

-Moreover, it is worth noting that we do not stop training immediately when $t=T$, because at this time, the backbone GNN $f_2$ may not have fully explored the knowledge of samples which have been recently introduced.
-Instead, we use the early stopping mechanism to decide when to stop training: we first set a patience score, the value of which begins to decrease when the accuracy on the validation set no longer improves.
-Once the score reaches 0, the training process will be terminated.
+Moreover, we do not stop training immediately when $t=T$, because at this time, the backbone GNN $f_2$ may not have fully explored the knowledge of nodes which have been recently introduced.
+Instead, when $t>T$, we use the whole training set to train $f_2$ until the test accuracy on validation set converges.